Yiu-dororong/Study-on-Graph-RAG/README.md

 query_engine = index.as_query_engine()
 ```

-This is just for demostration purpose, you can use other store like ChromaDB, Milvus or Neo4j.
+This is just for demostration purpose, you can use other stores like ChromaDB, Milvus or Neo4j.

 Here I tested some queries to how well they performs.